Climb Tent Peak and Trek to Annapurna Sanctuary

 Tent Peak or 'Tharpu Chuli', often overlooked by trekking companies, is a classic trekking peak offering continually interesting climbing and close-up views of the famous peaks of the Annapurna Sanctuary.

-- `Alpine`-style climbing in the heart of the Annapurnas
+- A fortnight`s `alpine` climbing holiday in the heart of Annapurna

 For some fantastic ideas to extend your holiday in Nepal, from riding elephants in Chitwan to tours in Bhutan or Tibet - check out extensions